softaim/PED/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * Installation Password  =>  Myaim
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-PED is a simple Application based on Personal Privacy  that  you can Encrypt and Decrypt your Message by Password.
+PED is a simple Windows Based Application which is made for Personal Privacy  that  you can Encrypt and Decrypt your Message by Password.
  --------------------
  USES:->
 * 1- First Install PED